Connect GX Cloud to Redshift

 - If you're using a provisioned cluster, go to the Provisioned clusters dashboard, select your Cluster, and find the Endpoint.
 Copy the number after the

-. - If you're using Redshift serverless, go to the Serverless dashboard, select your Workgroup, and find the Endpoint.
+:.
+This is usually the default of5439. - If you're using Redshift serverless, go to the Serverless dashboard, select your Workgroup, and find the Endpoint.
 Copy the number after the

-.
-This is usually the default of5439
+:.
+This is usually the default of5439.

 - If you're using a provisioned cluster, go to the Provisioned clusters dashboard, select your Cluster, and find the Endpoint.
 Copy the number after the